Jimmybbww/myRfunc/README.md

 # myRfunc

-A collection of R functions for customizing gt and gtsummary table themes
+A collection of R functions for customizing table themes and formats

 ## Installation